shgtkshruch/generator-idon/README.md

 Run `gulp` and start your coding!

+### Third-Party Dependencies
+To install dependencies, run `bower install --[save|save-dev] package-name` to get the files, then run `gulp wiredep` to add dependencies to your source code.

 ## Github Pages

 If you want to use Github Pages, you can use it with one command.